noahonfyre/stardust/README.md

 - Rampage (V) heals the player after a kill.
 - Frenzy (III) increases the weapon's attack speed.
 - Decay (II) inflicts wither on the enemy on hit.
+- Venom (II) inflicts poison on the enemy on hit.
+- Frostbite (II) inflicts freezing on the enemy on hit.
 - Gaining (V) increases experience yield from entities.
 ### Tool Enchantments
 - Wisdom (V) increases experience yield from blocks.